renatofrias26/portifolio/QUICK_START_DOMAIN.md

 Type: A       Name: @     Value: 76.76.21.21
 ```

+(Or use the new A record value from Vercel if shown: `216.198.79.1`)

 **upfolio.app:**

 ```
 Type: A       Name: @     Value: 76.76.21.21
 ```

+(Or use the new A record value from Vercel if shown: `216.198.79.1`)

+**⚠️ Important:** Always use the exact values shown in your Vercel dashboard, as they may change based on Vercel's infrastructure.

 ### Step 3: Update Environment Variable (1 minute)